Muirfield/pocketmine-plugins/KillRate/README.md

 Also, if you set LINE2 (title) to **"^^^"**, the title will not be shown, but instead 4 lines of rankings will be displayed.

+`formats` are used to show what data are shown in the different signs.
+The following variables are available in these formats:

+* {player} - player's name
+* {n} - rank number
+* {count} - score
+* {sname} - only the first 8 characters of a name

 ## Documentation

 This plugin supports PocketMoney and GoldStd and has experimental